kritikarana06/Plant-disease-detection-using-CNN/README.md

 # Plant-disease-detection-using-CNN
-This project is ade using python and CNN algorithm .
+This project is made using python and CNN algorithm .

 Dataset:https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset